chaukhoa97/portfolio-v2/docs/Next.js/data-fetching-functions.md

 ### `getStaticProps` + `getStaticPaths`

-These 2 functions only runs at build time on server-side.
+These 2 functions only runs at build time on server.

 #### `getStaticProps`